riswords/icfp2015/README.md

 We realize that this is not the way that inputs were deemed to be accepted by the judges.
-We toyed briefly with the idea of using nodejs to take these argument, but that never happened.
+We toyed briefly with the idea of using nodejs to take these arguments, but that never happened.
 To be honest, even our current implementation is not particularly fast (you'll see what we mean), and we decided that going for performance points was out of the question early on.
-As such, we hope that you enjoy our work for what it is: a showcase of the features and promise of the Elm language.
+As such, we hope that you enjoy our work for what it is: a showcase of some of the features and promise of the Elm language.

 ## Running The Application